GregAbram/ibex/README.md

 ### Lower Left

-The upper left panel shows the *unreliability* data.
-The pulldown at the top allows the user to select a variable to use for unreliability.
+The upper left panel shows the *uncertainty* data.
+The pulldown at the top allows the user to select a variable to use for uncertainty.
 By default, *flux_re* (if it exists) is used.
 All data variables *that are entirely contained in the range[0 ...
 1] are available in the pulldown.
 A ***...*** button at the bottom allows you to select a one-dimensioned colormap to use in this panel.

 ### Upper right

-This shows the result of 2D mapping the signal and unreliability data.
+This shows the result of 2D mapping the signal and uncertainty data.
 A ***...*** button allows the user to select a 2D colormap for this panel.

 ### Lower right

-On the left are histograms of the signal data (top) and the unreliability data (bottom) and the current 2D colormap.
+On the left are histograms of the signal data (top) and the uncertainty data (bottom) and the current 2D colormap.

 ### Bottom